arafatm/Notes/lifehack/easyway_to_stop_smoking.md

 truth, you’ll feel a bit like him!

 The Checklist If you follow these simple instructions, you cannot fail.

-1. Make a solemn vow that you will never, ever, smoke, chew, suck or otherwise consume anything that contains nicotine, and stick to that vow.
+1 **Make a solemn vow** that you will never, ever, smoke, chew, suck or otherwise consume anything that contains nicotine, and stick to that vow.

-2. Get this clear in your mind: there is absolutely nothing to give up.
+2 Get this clear in your mind: **there is absolutely nothing to give up**.
 By that I don’t mean that you will be better off as a non-smoker (you’ve known that your entire smoking life); nor do I mean that the pleasure or benefit from smoking is not worth the expense and risk.
 What I mean is that there is absolutely no benefit to smoking whatsoever.
 It is like banging your head against a wall because it feels a bit better when you stop.

-3. There is no such thing as a confirmed smoker.
+3 There is **no such thing as a confirmed smoker**.
 You are just one of the millions who fell for this subtle trap.
 Like millions of ex-smokers who once thought they couldn’t escape, you have escaped.

-4. If you were to weigh up the pros and cons of smoking, the conclusion would always be the same—to be a non-smoker and happy about it.
+4 If you were to weigh up the pros and cons of smoking, the conclusion would always be the same, **to be a non-smoker and happy about it**.
 Having made what you know to be the correct decision, don’t ever make yourself miserable by doubting it.

-5. Don’t try not to think about smoking or worry that you are thinking about it too much.
+5 **Don’t try not to think about smoking or worry that you are** thinking about it too much.
 But whenever you do think about it—whether it’s today, tomorrow or the rest of your life—think, ‘YIPPEE!
 I’M A NON-SMOKER!’

-6. DO NOT use any form of substitute.
+6 **DO NOT use any form of substitute.**

-7. DO NOT carry or keep any smoking materials.
+7 **DO NOT carry or keep any smoking materials.**

-8. DO NOT avoid other smokers.
+8 **DO NOT avoid other smokers.**

-9. DO NOT change your lifestyle in any way purely because you’ve stopped smoking.
+9 **DO NOT change your lifestyle in any way** purely because you’ve stopped smoking.
 If you follow the above instructions, you will soon experience the moment of revelation.
 But:

-10. Don’t wait for that moment to come.
-Just get on with your life.
-Enjoy the highs and cope with the lows.
+10 **Don’t wait for that moment to come.
+Just get on with your life.** Enjoy the highs and cope with the lows.
 The moment will come, and when it does, it’s a moment of pure joy.

 **Tobacco is the only legal product that if used precisely as the manufacturer intended, kills you**.